 Comparing Data Lakes and Warehouses

-Warehouses and Data Lakes currently offer different sync frequencies:
+Data Lakes and Warehouses offer different sync frequencies:

-Data Lakes currently offers 12 syncs in a 24 hour period, and does not currently offer custom sync schedules or selective sync.
+- Data Lakes offers 12 syncs in a 24 hour period, and does not offer custom sync schedules or selective sync.

 Object vs Event Data

-Warehouses support both event and object data today, where Data Lakes currently only support event data.
+Warehouses support both event and object data, while Data Lakes supports only event data.

 Warehouses and Data Lakes both infer data types for the events each receives.
 Since events are received by Warehouses one by one, Warehouses look at the first event received every hour to infer the data type for subsequent events.
 Data Lakes uses a similar approach, however because it receives data every hour, Data Lakes is able to look at a group of events to infer the data type.